 CellarDoor uses a non-standard text entry method, which doesn't work with the PalmOS's pop-up keyboard.
 Software which overrides the graffiti area, like FitalyStamp or SilkyBoard, should work fine, but any programs which use the same cues as Palm's keyboard to know when text is being entered won't.
 Units with a DIA are not affected, but older Tungstens (T, T2, E2) and Zires are.
 This just means: graffiti, graffiti, graffiti.
 Sorry.
 I'm not opposed to reexamining the text entry code at some point, but that's for a later revision of CellarDoor.

 My algorithm for making sure that the screen splits properly doesn't work right for everything.
 In particular, situations where a graphic window is drawn first, then split to a text window, causes smaller-than-desired text windows.
 (Lock & Key exhibits this, as does Stiffy Makane).
-In the case of Stiffy, just turn off the graphics.
+In the case of Stiffy, just turn off the graphics if it bugs you.
 Lock & Key is currently more or less unplayable.

 The reason for this, if you're interested, has to do with the forced size-reduction I'm applying to graphics windows.
 Glulx game designers have it really, really good, and can generally assume that they have at least 640x480, if not 800x600, if not 1024x768 pixels of beautiful, full-color screen real estate to play with.
 As such, many simply don't take into account what might happen if someone tries to squeeze their game into a PDA.
 I've taken some liberties with the Glk spec, and given preference to text windows: I always give graphics half as much as they ask for.
 I haven't yet found a game which looks better (on Palm) when I follow the spec.
 The problem arises when a window I care about is split off from a window I only cared 50% about.
 I could retroactively resize the graphics window at this point, wreaking havoc with the existing (mostly well-working) code and providing myself weeks of migrainey fun, or I could say "oh well...".
 Theoretically, Glulx games can ask the interpreter how much window space they really got and adjust accordingly.
 There's probably an algorithm out there to make everyone happy.
 But I didn't find it.